wqking/metapp/readme.md

 <a id="mdtoc_c55531bd"></a>
 ## Motivations

-I (wqking) developed `cpgf` library in more than 12 years ago. `cpgf` works, but it has several serious problems.
+I (wqking) developed `cpgf` library since more than 12 years ago. `cpgf` works, but it has several serious problems.
 The first problem is it was written in C++03, the code is verbose and difficult to write.
 The second problem is that it includes too many features in a single library -- reflection, serialization, script binding (Lua, Python, JavaScript).
+`cpgf` became unmanageable and can't be developed in an elegant way.
 `metapp` is a modern version of `cpgf`, and it will only include reflection feature.
 Other features, such as serialization, script binding, will be in separated projects, if they are developed.